 - Are they self-disciplined?
 Do they live their lives by lists, routine, a self-imposed efficiency?
 Would the very act of spontaneity make them nervous?
 Do they come across as stubborn or hard-headed, even inflexible?

-- Are they extraverts?
+- Are they extroverts?
 Are they the life of the party and if there’s no party do they start one?
 Does their energy and the ‘vibes’ from others feed them?
 Do they sometimes come across as domineering or manipulative?

 - Are they agreeable?
-If so, maybe they are too Do they feel compassion and take on other’s problems – perhaps they give their trust too willingly or easily?
+If so, maybe they are too agreeable.
+Do they feel compassion and take on other’s problems – perhaps they give their trust too willingly or easily?
 Does this make them seem naïve at times?

 - Are they neurotic?
 Do they become anxious at the slightest provocation?
 Are they your classic worrier, or do them seem unstable – or even a bit crazy?